 - 2. Provides overnight transient accommodations. - 3.
-Shall offer lodging and meals only to overnight guests enly as an incidental, and not as the primary, function of the establishment, and

-- D. Appearance.
-The exterior appearance of the structure used for the Agricultural Homestay shall maintain a rural character consistent with farm buildings on the property. single-family residential characteristics. - E. Limitation on services provided.
+Shall offer lodging and meals only to overnight guests only as an incidental, and not as the primary, function of the establishment, and - • • • - D. Appearance.
+The exterior appearance of the structure used for the Agricultural Homestay shall maintain a rural character consistent with farm buildings on the property. single family residential characteristics.

+E. Limitation on services provided.
 The services provided guests by the Agricultural Homestay shall be limited to the rental of bedrooms and the provision of meals at any time to registered guests.
 The price of food shall be included in the overnight transient occupancy accommodation.
 There shall be no separate/additional food preparation facilities for guests.
 Homestay guests may also participate in agricultural activities at the discretion of the homestay operator.

-Section 22.32.025 - Farmhouse (Coastal)

-The Planning Commission approved staff's recommendation to delete the following sentence from Section 22.32.025 as follows:

-The approval of a farmhouse shall ensure that lands designated for agricultural use are not de facto converted to residential use per Land Use Policy C-AG-9.

-Section 22.32.026 - Agricultural Processing Uses

-The Planning Commission approved staff's recommendation to Section 22.32.026 as follows:

-A. Limitations on use:

-4. A Conditional Use Permit shall be required if the processing facility is open routinely to public visitation or if public tours are conducted of the processing facility on a scheduled or regular basis more than 24 times per year.

-Section 22.32.027 - Agricultural Retail Sales and Facilities (Coastal)

-The Planning Commission approved staff's recommendation to Section 22.32.027 as follows:

-- B. Design Review for a structure used as a sales facility. - 1.
-Design Review shall be required for any structure proposed to be used for retail sales that is within 300 feet of a street or a separate ownership property line, except as provided below. - 2a.
+Section 22.32.025 - Farmhouse (Coastal) The Planning Commission approved staff's recommendation to delete the following sentence from Section 22.32.025 as follows: The approval of a farmhouse shall ensure that lands designated for agricultural use are not de facto converted to residential use per Land Use Policy C-AG-9.
+Section 22.32.026 - Agricultural Processing Uses The Planning Commission approved staff's recommendation to Section 22.32.026 as follows: A. Limitations on use: 4.
+A Conditional Use Permit shall be required if the processing facility is open routinely to public visitation or if public tours are conducted of the processing facility on a scheduled or regular basis more than 24 times per year.
+Section 22.32.027 - Agricultural Retail Sales and Facilities (Coastal) The Planning Commission approved staff's recommendation to Section 22.32.027 as follows: B. Design Review for a structure used as a sales facility.
+Design Review shall be required for any structure proposed to be used for retail sales that is within 300 feet of a street or a separate ownership property line, except as provided below.
+2a.
 A sales structure that is within 300 feet of a street or a separate-ownership property line, does not exceed 500 250 square feet in size, and does not exceed 15 feet in height shall be exempt from Design Review or eligible for Minor Design Review if either (1) the structure has no foundation (and is exempt from building permit), or (2) at least three of the structure's walls are each no more than 50% solid (including sides with no walls).
 3b.
-An en-site sales facility structure that does not exceed 500 square feet in size, does not exceed 15 feet in height, and is not exceed 15 feet in height, and is not within a processing facility) shall be exempt from Design Review.

-Section 22.32.028 - Agricultural Worker Housing (Coastal)

-The Planning Commission approved staff's recommendation to Section 22.32.028 with modifications as follows:

-A. Permitted use, zoning districts.
-Agricultural worker housing providing accommodations consisting of no more than 36 beds in group living quarters or 12 units or spaces for agricultural workers and their households shall be considered a principal permitted agricultural land use and shall not be included in the calculation of residential density in the following zoning districts: A2, A3 to A60, ARP, C-ARP, C-APZ, C-RA, and C-OA, and are allowed by Articles II (Zoning Districts and Allowable Land Uses) and V (Coastal Zones Permit Requirements and Development Standards).
+An on-site sales facility structure that does not exceed 500 square feet in size, does not exceed 15 feet in height, and is no more than 300 feet from any street or separate-ownership property line (and is not within a processing facility) shall be exempt from Design Review.
+Section 22.32.028 - Agricultural Worker Housing (Coastal) The Planning Commission approved staff's recommendation to Section 22.32.028 with modifications as follows: A. Permitted use, zoning districts.
+Agricultural worker housing providing accommodations consisting of no more than 36 beds in group living quarters or 12 units or spaces for consisting of no more than 36 beds in group living quarters or 12 units or spaces for agricultural workers and their households shall be considered a principal permitted agricultural land use and shall not be included in the calculation of residential density in the following zoning districts: A2, A3 to A60, ARP, C-ARP, C-APZ, C-RA, and C-OA, and O-A and are allowed by Articles II (Zoning Districts and Allowable Land Uses) and V (Coastal Zones Permit Requirements and Development Standards).